Writing emails in English

 For professionals, business people or support staff whose first language is not English.

 Terminology and content tailored to work area and needs.
 Duration can be varied.

 Example below of a 6-hour course (three online sessions).
 In-depth grammar optional extra.

 Small groups of up to 10 preferred, but higher numbers possible.
 Please discuss with us.

 Why choose this skills course?

 This course will help you to write clear, effective emails in English.
-It will cover both technique and language, helping you to make a good impression, to save time for you and your reader, and to compete better with others who work in English.
+It will cover both technique and language to help you make a good impression, save time both for you and your reader, and compete better with others who work in English.

 We will tailor content to your profession, business or work area.